-Limited companies and Limited Liability Partnerships (LLPs) submit confirmation statements to make sure Companies House have the correct information about a limited company.
+Limited companies and Limited Liability Partnerships (LLPs) submit confirmation statements to make sure that their details at Companies House are correct and up to date.
 It’s not meant to be a way of reporting any changes in your company (which is a separate process).
 In essence, the confirmation statement is just that – it’s a statement which confirms the information is accurate.

-What’s the difference between the old annual return and the new confirmation statement?
+What’s the difference between an annual return and a confirmation statement?

 Confirmation statements have actually replaced the old-style annual return, though they do pretty much the same job.
-The newer confirmation statement includes much more about ‘People with Significant Control’ (PSCs).
+The newer confirmation statement also includes space to record information about ‘People with Significant Control’ (PSCs).
 This information identifies the people involved in the management and ownership of a company, and will be made publicly available on the Companies House register.

 Registering a Person with Significant Control